merge-api/merge-ats-java/docs/Application.md

 # Application

-# The Application Object ### Description The `Application` object is used to represent an Application for a job position. ### Usage Example Fetch from the `LIST Applications` endpoint and filter by `ID` to show all applications.
+# The Application Object ### Description The `Application` object is used to represent an Application for a job position.
+This is separate from the Candidate object, although some systems may only allow a Candidate to have one Application.
+Please note: Application objects are constructed if the object does not exist in the remote system.  ### Usage Example Fetch from the `LIST Applications` endpoint and filter by `ID` to show all applications.

 ## Properties